kangzeroo/youtube-video-generator/README.md

 Always be verifying things work in development before ever porting it over to firebase functions.

 ## To Do
-3. Fill in the placeholder helper functions in `functions/src/@api/helper.api.ts`
+1. Test it in production
-4. Test it in production
+2. Move out API keys to environment variables